 e.
 Disbursements for Gift Cards and Gift Certificates

 Gift cards and gift certificates are considered cash equivalents.
 If a gift card/certificate can be used to buy food or shelter (e.g. restaurant, grocery store or VISA gift card), it is unearned income in the month of receipt.
 Any unspent balance on the gift card/certificate is a resource beginning the month after the month of receipt.
-If the store does not sell food or shelter items (e.g. bookstore or electronics store), but the card does not have a legally enforceable prohibition on the individual selling the card for cash, then it is still unearned income (see SI 00830.522).
+If the store does not sell food or shelter items (e.g., bookstore or electronics store), but the card does not have a legally enforceable prohibition on the individual selling the card for cash, then it is still unearned income (see SI 00830.522).

 2. Trust Principal Is a Resource